Find the most commonly asked questions about RSPO.

 This requirement quantifies conservation liability which will then be assessed through a Land Use Change Analysis (LUCA) supported by the RSPO Secretariat.
 Final Conservation Liability, if any, will need to be recorded and remedied and/or compensated once the mechanism appropriate to ISH is available.

-Appropriate remediation and compensation (RaCP) mechanism for independent smallholders will be will be developed and published no later than November 2020.
+Appropriate remediation and compensation (RaCP) mechanism for independent smallholders will be developed and published in 2021.

 4. Guidance for Group Managers and Individual Group Members